eldoy/pulli/README.md

-# Waveorb HTTP
+# Pulli

-Waveorb HTTP Client.
-Based on Axios.
+Pulli HTTP Client.

 Features:
 - Very easy to use